 - Stitches used:

 - Single Crochet

 - Double Crochet

 - Slip Stitch

 Many thanks to Leigh and Christopher for helping me with the test for this bag.
 Christopher’s is this gorgeous burnt orange shade below.

-Then use your code on Ravelry or Etsy before 8am GMT tomorrow!!!
+Then use your code on Ravelry before 8am BST/GMT tomorrow!!!